tct-gaming/yaw/misc/how-to-edit.md

 ## Create a pull request
 * Go to https://github.com/tct-gaming/yaw/pulls
-* Click `New Pull Request`
+* Click `New Pull Requestt`
 * Click `compare across forks`
 * On the right hand side click `head repository: tct-gaming/yaw`
 * Find your forked repo and select it
   * You should be on master and I don't see why you wouldn't be on there.
 If you aren't then change the branch
-* If all your changes are there then click `Create pull request`
+* If all your changes are there then click `Create pull requestt`
-* Explain your changes then click `Create pull request` again
+* Explain your changes then click `Create pull requestt` again
 * So long as there are no merge conflicts you're good to go.
 Notify the admins in discord.
 We'll merge it if it's good to go.